2 Samuel 22 – David’s Psalm of Praise

 According to my cleanness in His eyes.

 a.
-According to the cleanness of my hands: These words are one reason why many believe David could only sing this psalm before his sin with Bathsheba.
-Yet the text seems to indicate that David sang this towards the end of his days (2 Samuel 22:1).
+According to the cleanness of my hands: These words are one reason why many people believe David could only sing this psalm before his sin with Bathsheba.
+Yet the text seems to indicate that David sang this towards the end of his days, when the LORD had delivered him from the hand of all his enemies (2 Samuel 22:1).

 ii.
 “If we were to remind David of his sin with Bathsheba, he would claim it as an illustration and a proof of this principle since he suffered in a variety of ways as a consequence of that great sin.
 But even though that happened, just as similar transgressions are committed by us all, on the whole he was nevertheless a man after God’s own heart and was greatly blessed by God.”
 (Boice)